Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Entanglement Swapping in 4D

+We discuss four-dimensional entanglement swapping between remote qudit registers to better understand how the protocol works.
+In this example, two remote qudit systems are entangled by means of an ESA but in a similar way it applies to e.g. fusion of high-dimensional graph states~\cite{paesani2021scheme}.
+Consider two parties, Alice and Bob, who have entangled their local, stationary qudit systems with photonic qudits.
+The goal is to entangle their local systems by projecting the photonic states onto a maximally entangled state using a four-dimensional ESA.
+The details of the setup are shown in Fig.~\ref{fig:figure2}.
+The initial state of Alice and Bob's systems is

 Here, the modes $A,a$ ($B,b$) belong to Alice's (Bob's) entangled state.
-The goal is to swap the entanglement of Alice and Bob to a `non-local' entangled state of the modes $A$ and $B$.
-This can be achieved with an ESA on the modes $a$ and $b$, which requires an auxiliary state of two photons.
+We can project the modes $a$ and $b$ onto a 4-dimensional maximally entangled state using an ESA with an auxiliary photonic state of two photons.
 Without loss of generality, we consider an auxiliary state of the form